F88/yonokomae/README.md

 - ✅ Repository pattern with lazy-loading and code splitting
 - ✅ Seed system for deterministic battle generation
 - ✅ TSV export functionality for usage data and user voices
+- ✅ Battle theming system with 8 categories
+- ✅ Significance levels for battle importance (low to legendary)

 #### Quality & Testing